 Detailed methods for collection of sediment are described in the Field Operations Manual.
-Surface sediment (top 2 cm from offshore stations and top 5 cm from embayment stations) will be collected from Van Veen grabs and stored in precleaned polyethylene jars.
+Surface sediment (top 2 cm from offshore stations and top 5 cm from embayment stations) will be collected from Van Veen grabs and stored in Teflon-lined bags.
+A second Teflon bag will be provided to split the sediment sample (3L for the mussel test and 2.5-3L for the amphipod test).
+If one laboratory is conducting both toxicity tests and their field crew is collecting the sample, they may choose to not split the sample into two Teflon bags.
 A target sediment holding time of no more than two weeks from sample collection has been established in order to minimize the potential alteration of the sediment toxicity due to storage; this time period is not a criterion for judging test acceptability.
-The goal for the project is to initiate tests within 10 days of sampling to allow time if retesting is necessary.
+The goal for the survey is to initiate tests within 10 days of sampling to allow time if retesting is necessary.
 Tests on samples that are stored from more than two weeks up to four weeks will also be considered valid, but a data qualifier will be attached to the record to indicate that the desired storage time was exceeded.
-Samples stored for more than four weeks before the start of toxicity testing will be considered unacceptable for testing and the data will not be included in the project database.
+Samples stored for more than four weeks before the start of toxicity testing will be considered unacceptable for testing and the data will not be included in the survey database.